-We determined that the fair value of the options granted on July 1, 2005 was the \$7.00 midpoint of the range of the assumed initial public offering price for this offering as we had begun to prepare for our initial public offering at that date.
+We determined the fair value of the options granted on July 1, 2005 based on a \$7.00 fair value per share (which was the midpoint of the range of the assumed initial public offering price for this offering as we had begun to prepare for our initial public offering at that date).

-Significant factors contributing to the difference between fair value as of December 1, 2004 and the assumed initial public offering price.
-The reasons for the difference between \$4.68 per share fair market value described above and the assumed initial public offering price of \$7.00 per share relate primarily to the additional products that we have launched since December 2004.
+Significant factors contributing to the difference between fair value as of December 1, 2004 and the initial public offering price.
+The reasons for the difference between \$4.68 per share fair market value described above and \$7.00 per share relate primarily to the additional products that we have launched since December 2004.
 The IncrediMail Super Pack, a special package of emoticons sold separately, was launched in the first quarter of 2005 at a general price of \$9.95.
-Through September 30, 2005, we have sold approximately 39,000 Super Packs, which has exceeded our expectations and contributed to the difference between the fair value of the share and the assumed initial public offering price.
+Through September 30, 2005, we have sold approximately 39,000 Super Packs, which has exceeded our expectations and contributed to such difference.
 In July 2005, we launched Junk Filter Plus, an advanced anti-spam product.
 We generally charge \$39.95 for our Junk Filter Plus.
-Through September 30, 2005, we have sol d approximately 12,600 Junk Filter Plus.
-We did not include either of those products in our calculations of fair value at December 1, 2004.
+Through September 30, 2005, we have sold approximately 12,600 Junk Filter Plus.
+We did not include either of those products in our calculations of fair value at Dece mber 1, 2004.
 In addition, the fair value was calculated using the probability-weighted expected return method.
 The value of an enterprise's ordinary shares was estimated based upon an analysis of future values for the company assuming various possible future liquidity events (initial public offering, strategic sale or merger, private company and liquidation).
 The probability of the initial public offering event was determined to be 40% as of December 2004.
-Based on an assumed initial public offering price of \$7.00, the intrinsic value of the options outstanding at September 30, 2005 was \$1,445,000 of which \$377,000 would have been amortized through September 30, 2005.
+Based on the initial public offering price of \$7.50, the intrinsic value of the options outstanding at September 30, 2005 was \$1,582,000 of which \$413,000 would have been amortized through September 30, 2005.